justincasher/justincasher.github.io/articles/IU-Analysis-Qualifying-Solutions/IU-Analysis-Qualifying-Solutions.md

 This if false if the domain is not compact: consider $$ f_n \colon \RR \to \RR $$ given by $$ f_n = x/n $$. $$ \blacksquare $$

-**2023 W P4.** &nbsp; *Does there exists a sequence of continuously differentiable functions that cnverge uniformly to a non-differentiable function?*
+**2023 W P4.** &nbsp; *Does there exists a sequence of continuously differentiable functions that converge uniformly to a non-differentiable function?*

 *Proof.* Yes, we see that $$ f_n = \sqrt{x^2+1/n} $$ is continuously differentiable, but $$ f_n $$ converge to $$ \|x\| $$ uniformly on $$ \RR $$. $$ \blacksquare $$